grindvoll/requirejs-sinatra/README.md

 <!--
 Marked Style: GitHub
 -->
-# RequireJS for Rails
+# RequireJS for Sinatra

-Integrates [RequireJS](http://requirejs.org/) into the Rails 3 Asset Pipeline.
+Integrates [RequireJS](http://requirejs.org/) into the Sprockets pipeline in a Sinatra application.

-**UPGRADE NOTES:** Users upgrading within the 0.x series should read the Changes section for relevant usage changes.
-We're pushing hard to 1.0, when the configuration and setup details will be declared stable.
-Until that time expect some bumps as things bake out.
+The repo is a fork from [RequireJS-Rails](https://github.com/jwhitley/requirejs-rails/) .

+**WARNING:** This is an experimental work in progress; nothing works yet.

 ## Usage

-1. Add this to your Rails app's `Gemfile`:

-    ```
-    gem 'requirejs-rails'
+1. Install the gem
-    ```

 2. Remove all Sprockets directives such as `//= require jquery` from `application.js` and elsewhere.
 Instead establish JavaScript dependencies using AMD-style `define()` and `require()` calls.